 Although he’s not looking at her directly, he can sense her soft smile in the darkness of his car.

 Turning up the heat, he pulls out of the parking lot thankful that he has least managed to get a smile out of her.

-Just as he is mulling over what to say next to break the ice, he hears a rumble.
+Just as he is mulling over what to say next in order to break the ice, he hears a rumble.

 Sighing and shifting uncomfortably she confirms what he already suspects.

 “Wow.
 That bad huh?”

 “You have nothing to apologize for.
 Thank you for driving me.
 I know it’s a bit out of your way.”

 Knowing now what he needs to do, he changes his course, turning onto the next side street and looping back around.

 “Mulder what are you—”

 “I know I can be an ass sometimes, but I’m not taking my partner home with an empty stomach and makeup smeared all over her face from crying.”